codepath/android_guides/Consuming-APIs-with-Retrofit.md

 #### Changing the base URL

-Normally, the base URL is defined when you instantiated your [REST adapter](#creating-the-restadapter).
+Normally, the base URL is defined when you instantiated the [RestAdapter](#creating-the-restadapter).
 Retrofit 2 allows you to override the base URL specified by changing it in the annotation (i.e. if you need to keep one specific endpoint using an older API endpoint)

 ```java
 @POST("https://api.github.com/api/v3")